If you're a developer working on a Node.js application, you may have wondered about the best way to run it in a production environment. For example:

 In the same tab, create a new resource group by entering a name for it, and choose the location for the server to be deployed.
 Click "Create" once done.

 Once the instance is online, select the newly-created instance and then select the "Settings -> Connection String" menu item.
-In the "Read-write Keys" tab, note the database host name, port, username and primary password, as you will need these when deploying your Node.js application to the cluster in the next step.
+In the "Read-write Keys" tab, you will find the database host name, port, username and primary password.
+You will need these details when deploying your Node.js application to the cluster in the next step.
 Therefore, keep this tab open for the moment so that it's easier for you to copy these details over in the next step.

 Step 2: Deploy a Node.js application